 - a.
 Staffed by Executive Director of Enrollment Management; - b.
-Assesses damage to vital physical student and financial aid records, and ensures restoration and/or reconstruction of records if possible, engaging third-party services if required. - c.
-Develops alternate strategies as needed. - d.
-Brings in additional personnel as needed. - e.
-Maintains all logs, reports, messages, and any other documents you used and received during the emergency. - f.
-Provides documentation to the EOC Director for post event After Action Review.
+Assesses damage to vital physical student and financial aid records, and ensures restoration and/or reconstruction of records if possible, engaging third-party services if required; - c.
+Develops alternate strategies as needed; - d.
+Brings in additional personnel as needed; - e.
+Maintains all logs, reports, messages, and any other documents you used and received during the emergency; - f.
+Provides documentation to the EOC Director for post event After Action Review; and g.
+Ensures that the University's "external" and central "internal" website is operational and updated as necessary (i.e. with key messages provided by the PIO), and available to be used as a primary communication medium during and after the emergency.